comatory/www/content/projects/_index.md

   where it can work as standalone app and list event data even when offline.
   Built using SvelteJS to minimize payload with help from Webpack for code-splitting.
 Code for parsing HTML and event data is isomorphic and runs on both server and browser.
-  It's so simple that it can actually run without JavaScript in browser and is _progressively enhanced_.
+  It's so simple that it can actually run without Javascript in browser and is _progressively enhanced_.
   Use it on [fb2ical-3051b.web.app](https://fb2ical-3051b.web.app/)

   {{ tags(values=[
     'PWA',
     'Mobile',
+    'Javascript',
     'NodeJS',
     'SvelteJS',
     'Service Worker',